 What’s the difference between a good provider and a great one?
 Great childcare is a blessing to families and it’s rare.
 How can you grow your business and cut down on stress in your life?
 What are you doing to make sure your business is successful in the future?
 Would you love to know the magic formula for keeping daycare families and having a thriving home daycare?
 What makes a great daycare?

 When you open a new family childcare business in your home, it’s hard to know what will work and what won’t.
 If you start your business and add rules, it’s much harder than beginning the business with your rules in place.
 You can have them already in your contract or policies depending on where they belong and you will save yourself a whole lot of headaches.

 There is so much paperwork required for childcare.
 Making an interview packet helps you have everything at the ready for when your family comes to check out your program.
 There are many things that need to be in that packet to keep your paperwork on track.
-In Oklahoma there are several required items that should be included.
+In Oklahoma, there are several required items that should be included.
 Click here to see how to nail a childcare interview.